s3440468/ArithmeticParser/imagene/arithmeticParser/README.txt

 (Version 1.1)
 PixelNode now accepts Integers, as well as Double values.

-The pixelnode automatically changes any values of 0 to 1, this stops errors from occurring.
+The PixelNode automatically changes any values of 0 to 1, this stops errors from occurring.
 No longer changes negative values to their positive values.

 STRING FORMAT